inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 **Date:** October 21, 2025

 ---
-Before starting, there is a key question that
+Before starting, there is a key question that I want to make clear:
 ## 🎯 KEY QUESTION: Is Production RAG Identical to Notebook RAG?

 ### **ANSWER: YES** ✅